pbs-assess/sdmTMB-teaching/dfo-tesa-2025/admin/email-speakers.md

 This will help participants understand what sdmTMB can do and how to apply it to their own work.

 The schedule is flexible, so please let me know your availability.
-I'm hoping to arrange 2-3 short presentation sessions.
+I'm hoping to group presentations into 2-3 short sessions.

 Thanks!
 Sean